 Each neighborhood association is made up of citizen volunteers.
-They elect officers and adopt by-laws.
+They elect officers, adopt by-laws and establish geographical boundaries.
 Each association is entitled to identify its own interests and set its own agenda.
 Neighborhood associations do not levy dues.
 Membership in neighborhood associations is open to anyone who lives, works or owns property within its boundaries.